moonbeam-foundation/moonbeam/moonbeam-types-bundle/README.md

 ## How to upgrade your tools/scripts using moonbeam-types-bundle

+*(If your tool/script is not requesting past blocks, you can simply use the `typesBundleDeprecated` for now and fully remove it once the network has been upgraded to runtime 900, around Nov 18th 2021)*

 Ultimately it is necessary to use the new type naming as the previous one won't be supported, but you can import `typesBundleDeprecated` to buy yourself some time.

 * moonbeam-types-bundle v1.x.x will break on runtime upgrade 900
-(planned Thursday 18th November on Mooniver)
+(planned Thursday 18th November 2021 on Mooniver)
 * moonbeam-types-bundle v2.x.x `typesBundleDeprecated` (using previous naming case) will **break on runtime 1000**
 * **moonbeam-types-bundle v2.x.x** `typesBundlePre900` (using new naming case)